 6 credits of BIOL or CONS electives |

-By at least the beginning of their senior year, they should seek out a faculty member in the Department of Environmental Science and Policy who is willing to serve as their advisor (unless the student is planning to enroll in the MS concentration in Environmental Management).
+By at least the beginning of their senior year, students should seek out a faculty member in the Department of Environmental Science and Policy who is willing to serve as their advisor.
 This advisor will aid the student in choosing the appropriate graduate courses to take and help to prepare the student for graduate studies.
 Admission into a research-oriented master's concentration is dependent upon securing the agreement of a faculty advisor.
-Faculty from a variety of departments and colleges at George Mason (called "program faculty") can serve as master's advisors.
+Faculty from a variety of departments and colleges at George Mason University (called "program faculty") can serve as master's advisors.
 Potential students are encouraged to speak with the graduate program coordinator in the department to obtain guidance on this issue.

 Reserve Graduate Credits